 Know Before You Go

 Geysir, Strokkur and the geothermal field is about 95 miles (60 km) east of Reykjavík, accessible via Þingvallavegur.
 The area is public property, so it's open for viewing 24/7.
-There's a hotel, Geyser Center and campground all nearby.
-Along with Þingvellir National Park and Gullfoss waterfall, the Geysir Geothermal Area is part of the well-known Iceland Golden Circle tourist route.
+There's a hotel, Geyser Center and campground all nearby, with a few restaurants offering hearty Icelandic food.
+Along with Þingvellir National Park, Gullfoss waterfall and Kerið volcanic crater, the Geysir Geothermal Area is part of the well-known Iceland Golden Circle tourist route.